Skip to content

 Kelli is a faculty member of the famed Book Passage Mystery Conference in Marin County, California, where she enjoys helping other writers with craft and publishing goals.

-A member and former Northern California President of Mystery Writers of America, Kelli is also a member of the International Thriller Writers and Sisters in Crime.
+A member and former Northern California Vice-President and President of Mystery Writers of America, Kelli is also a member of the International Thriller Writers, Sisters in Crime, the Authors Guild, and the Crime Writers Association.

 For rights queries, please contact Stacia Decker at Dunow, Carlson and Learner.
 For film rights, please contact Cinelit Representation.